turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 - This is a collection of data
 - typically they are covered in brackets []
 - the data inside the brackets are called elements
-- you can have an array of strings, but can you have strings of arrays?
+- you can have an array of strings, but can you have strings of arrays? [the answer is no.]

 ## Iteration
 - Iteration is like printing labels on Microsoft Word.
 You want to print all the names, but you have to tell the program where the names are located and then the program has to go to that location, pick up the name, and print that specific information into the space you designated on the label.